prachi-singh/Getting-And-Cleaning-Data/README.md

----
-title: "(READ ME) UCI Human Activity Recognition Data Analysis"
+#(READ ME) UCI Human Activity Recognition Data Analysis
-author: "Prachi Singh"
-date: "January 25, 2015"

----
 This project takes a raw human activity recognition dataset and uses a script run_analysis.R to clean it using Hadley Wickam's [tidy data principles](http://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).
 Desired result, according the Getting And Cleaning Data course assignment specs, is to arrive at a tidy data set with the average of each variable for each activity and each subject.

 ##run_analysis.R